Course Outline

 Goal:

-In this task, you will demonstrate your knowledge of the course concepts in response to examination questions.
+In this task, you will demonstrate your knowledge of the course concepts.

 Product: Examination - Centrally Scheduled